 One such executive-level change: Lee – who remains a director on the company’s board – vacated his founding CEO seat this spring to make room for former Clorox Company chief operating officer, Nick Vlahos.
 Also, as of late last year, David Parker, the company’s CFO and COO, was slated to leave, while Sean Kane, the co-founder and president will step down from his role, but stay on as an adviser.

-As WWD reported late last year, Honest cut 80 jobs, or about 14% of its workforce, with the bulk of the cuts coming from the closing of a call center as it moves to an automated online system.
+As WWD reported in late 2016, Honest cut 80 jobs, or about 14% of its workforce, with the bulk of the cuts coming from the closing of a call center as it moves to an automated online system.
 However, as Lee told the fashion trade publication, the job cuts were “not really about cost savings,” but instead, are in line with the company’s desire to “channel more resources to branding, product development and offline sales.”

 But Not Without Bad Press